 - We value open dialogue with people of other faiths to help us learn more about our own faith and to find common ground.

 - We believe in working for justice and liberation for all people.

 We get this question a lot!
 Yes.
 Our ministers are Christian.
 We read the Bible in worship and Bible study.
 We celebrate Christian holidays.
-We also value the diversity found within the Christian tradition, and we don’t expect our members to hold to any particular creed or dogma and we see creeds as testimonies of faith rather than tests. of faith- part of our free church roots.
-Whether or not our members identify as Christian is another question entirely.
-(Check out the video above for more on that.)
+We also value the diversity found within the Christian tradition.
+We don’t expect our members to hold to any particular creed or dogma, and we see creeds as testimonies of faith rather than tests of faith.

 Our independent student ministry is supported by six local churches representing several progressive denominations (American Baptist, Alliance of Baptists, Disciples of Christ, United Church of Christ, and Metropolitan Community Church.)
 These churches support us with generous gifts of space, food, money, and board leadership, but Labyrinth is and always has been student-driven and ecumenical.

 In short, no. We have no interest in forcing labels or boxes that aren’t life-giving.
 Instead, we try to make space for everyone to explore spirituality and figure out what works for them within a supportive and diverse community.
-We’ve had several atheists come through Labyrinth and even serve as officers.
-We want to journey with you, as we explore the mysteries of the universe and the mystery that we know as the holy one, yet no matter where you end up we would be honored to be on the journey with you.
+We want to journey with you as we explore the mysteries of the universe and the mystery that we know as the holy one, yet no matter where you end up, we would be honored to be on the journey with you.

 Yes!
 We have loved having both undergraduate and graduate students participate in Labyrinth.

 Our weekly schedule changes from semester to semester, depending on the kinds of events our members want to have.
 We always do worship, Bible study, community meals, and monthly social events.
 We also add events to our schedule based on the particular interests of our group, such as book club, movie night, meditation, and yoga.